MarquisdeGeek/chdk-mandlebrot/README.md

 Whilst it is rendering, you may pause with the 'func/set' key.

-# Future version
+# Future versions

-Scroll around the set
+* Scroll around the set
-Zoom out, with history
+* Zoom out, with history
-Other fractal types
+* Other fractal types
-Optimized renderer
+* Optimized renderer
+* Cursor to be an inverse of the image beneath it
+* More colours